Lol8005/Lol8005/readme.md

+Hello, developer👋.
 I'm a passionate developer.
 I enjoy building clean, efficient, and scalable applications, and I'm always eager to learn new things.

 ## 🔧 Technologies & Tools:
 **Languages**